devashishdxt/htmxtools/README.md

 A lightweight Rust crate for working with HTMX headers, specifically designed to integrate seamlessly with `axum`.

 HTMX is a library that enhances HTML with AJAX capabilities, and it relies heavily on custom headers to enable dynamic interactions.
-The `htmx-headers`` crate simplifies handling these headers in Rust, enabling you to easily extract, process, and respond with HTMX-related data.
+The `htmxtools` crate simplifies handling these headers in Rust, enabling you to easily extract, process, and respond with HTMX-related data.

 ## Features